Blake-Madden/OleanderStemmingLibrary/readme.md

 ## License

-The license for this project can be found in [LICENSE.md](LICENSE.md).
+The license for this project can be found at [LICENSE.md](LICENSE.md).

 ## Change Log